raffomania/archive.observer/README.md

 - Show nested comments
 - Other ways to sort posts, like upvotes, number of answers, chronological order
 - Option to hide read posts
-- Find a way to host more posts
 - Add posts from other subreddits like AskScience

 ## Your Own Subreddit Archive

 Requires `just`, `rustup` and `npm` to bootstrap all tools and configuration.
-For deployment, you need the `netlify` CLI installed.

 ```bash
 cargo install just